Rajapur, Maharashtra: Doroji's attack on Rajapur

-Shivaji's relations with the Company
+Shivaji Maharaj relations with the Company

-The East India Company personnel at Rajapur maintained amicable relations with Shivaji until June 1660, when the Adilshahi general Siddi Jauhar attacked Shivaji's camp at Panhala.
+The East India Company personnel at Rajapur maintained amicable relations with Shivaji maharaj until June 1660, when the Adilshahi general Siddi Jauhar attacked Shivaji's camp at Panhala.
 During this siege, Siddi Jauhar used grenades purchased from the English at Rajapur.
 He also hired some English artillerymen, who came to Panhala with an English flag, although the Company did not officially support him.
-Shivaji managed to escape from Panhala, and decided to take revenge as he assumed that the company had supported Siddi Jauhar.
+Shivaji maharaj managed to escape from Panhala, and decided to take revenge as he assumed that the company had supported Siddi Jauhar.
 He plundered the English factory at Rajapur in December 1661.

 During the attack, Shivaji captured four Englishmen - Henry Revington, Richard Taylor, Randolph Taylor and Philip Gyffard - who were imprisoned, first at Vasota and later at Songd.
 Shivaji's officer Raoji Pandit treated them well, but the Marathas demanded ransom for their release.
 The English insisted that they had lost everything at Rajapur and would be unable to pay a ransom.
 Instead, they tried to negotiate their release in exchange for their support in capturing the Danda Rajpuri sea fort.
 This negotiation could not happen due to the absence of Shivaji, who was away on an expedition near Kalyan.
 The English prisoners wrote an angry letter to the company's president, who replied that they had been imprisoned not for performing the Company duties, but for illegally supporting Siddi Jauhar without the company's permission.
 Subsequently, the four made an escape attempt, but they were caught and moved to Raigad.

 Later, Shivaji discovered that the company had not officially supported Siddi Jauhar, and that some rogue personnel had joined Jauhar without the company's permission.
 He ordered the release of the English prisoners in 1663.
 In a letter dated 6 February 1663, Shivaji also assured that the English would enjoy his protection in the future.
 The English informed him about the losses suffered by them at Rajapur, and tried to negotiate a settlement.
 In 1672, Shivaji offered them 5000 pagodas towards the losses.
 He also promised that if the English decided to set up a new factory at Rajapur, he would "show all kindness and civility imaginable to the said factory".
 Shivaji was cautious about the British but also wanted to learn the new artillery technology that the British brought.

+A French commercial lodge was established in 1669, after preliminary contacts in 1668 with Shivaji showed promise.
+The merchant Jacques Boureau developed it commercially for the French East Indies Company but it declined after Shivaji's death and the lodge was closed in 1688.